Team Teach at Green Lane

 - The aim of positive handling is for the person to calm down sufficiently so that staff can return the physical control and help find a better way.

-- A calm approach with staff using (Communication, Awareness /Assessment Listening/Looking and Making Safe skills) is expected at all times when managing such situations.
+- A calm approach with staff using (Communication, Awareness /Assessment Listening/Looking and Making Safe skills - CALM) is expected at all times when managing such situations.